Product Support & Resources

 Can One Alarm Do Both?

-Standard carbon monoxide alarms cannot detect natural gas, and relying on them alone leaves your home unprotected from gas leaks.
+Standard carbon monoxide alarms cannot detect natural gas, and relying on them alone leaves your home unprotected from natural gas leaks.
 To ensure full protection, homeowners can either install separate devices or choose a combination natural gas and carbon monoxide alarm designed to detect both hazards.

 Using a specialized device like a DeNova Detect home natural gas detector ensures you are protected from explosive methane leaks, while a dedicated CO alarm protects against toxic poisoning.
-Together, they provide complete coverage for gas-related dangers in the home.
+Together, they provide complete coverage for natural gas-related dangers in the home.

 Which Alarms Do I Need in My Home?